 Nathan and Mel are her benchmarks for what is cool adult behaviour.
 Sarah, Gary, the other adults in her family?
 They are old, they don’t understand.
 They think she’s a kid.
 But Nathan and Mel – they see her maturity, they don’t want to hold her back.
 At least that’s what she believes, what she wants.

 Meanwhile, the other adults in Bethany’s life dither about how lightly to step on the eggshells.
 How to get her away from Nathan without alienating her.
 And while they fiddle, Bethany’s Rome burns.

-This week in May 2010, we in the St. Thomas Dog Owners Association were doing a final spit and polish on our new Lions Club Dog Park.
+This week in 2010, we in the St. Thomas Dog Owners Association were doing a final spit and polish on our new Lions Club Dog Park.
 I posted this May 25, 2010 on my St. Thomas Dog Blog.

 The Lions Club Dog Park had its grand opening on the May 24th weekend – one day of rain, one day of beautiful sunshine.
 A pretty good time though, I thought.